Any vaginal bleeding during early pregnancy may be considered a threatened miscarriage.

 When to seek medical care

-A woman who is pregnant who experiences cramping or bleeding at any time should seek medical advice or go to the closest hospital's accident and emergency department to be assessed.
+A woman who is pregnant who experiences cramping or bleeding at any time should seek medical advice or go to the nearest hospital accident and emergency department to be assessed.

 - Heavy bleeding (soaking more than one pad per hour)